dotslashlevi/basiclist/README.md

 # What does this block?

+This blocks
+- Tracker infested search engines
-This blocks Google ads and analytics, Amazon ads and analytics, plus common pornography sites.
+- Google ads and analytics
+- Amazon ads and analytics
+- Common pornography sites

-It will soon block Microsoft analytics and ads, as well as a list of what I consider "unsafe" search engines.
+It will soon block Microsoft analytics and ads.

 # Adding to your ad blocker:

 *Note: This is for AdBlockers using the AdBlockPlus Syntax.

-The Process is different for most ad blockers, but most of the time you want to go to the area where you add custom blocklists.

-Then you want to paste this URL.
+The Process is different for most ad blockers, but you want to go to the Custom blocklists section, then paste this URL.

 ```
 https://raw.githubusercontent.com/dotslashlevi/basiclist/main/basic.txt